-- 1. Provide a flowchart documenting the process by which the personal residential time element flood vulnerability functions are derived and implemented. - 2.
-Describe the assumptions, data, methods, and processes used to develop and validate personal residential time element flood vulnerability functions. - 3.
-Describe the relationships among personal residential structure, contents, and time element vulnerability functions.
+- 1. Describe any modifications to the time element vulnerability component of the flood model since the currently accepted flood model. - 1.2.
+Provide a flowchart documenting the process by which the personal residential time element flood vulnerability functions are derived and implemented.

-- 4. As applicable, describe the nature and extent of actual insurance claims data used to develop the personal residential time element flood vulnerability functions.
-Describe in detail what is included, such as number of policies, number of insurers, dates of loss, and number of units of dollar exposure, separated into personal residential building structures and manufactured homes. - 5.
+- 2.3.
+Describe the assumptions, data, methods, and processes used to develop and validate personal residential time element flood vulnerability functions. - 3.4.
+Describe the relationships among personal residential structure building, contents, and time element flood vulnerability functions. - 4.5.
+As applicable, describe the nature and extent of actual insurance company flood claims data used to develop the personal residential time element flood vulnerability functions.
+Describe in detail what is included, such as the breakdown of time element flood claims data into number of policies, number of insurers, dates of flood loss, amount of flood loss, and number of units amount of dollar exposure, separated into personal residential buildings structures and manufactured homes. - 6.
+Describe any new time element flood claims datasets used in the flood model since the currently accepted flood model. - 5.7.
 Provide the total number of personal residential time element flood vulnerability functions available for use in the flood model.
-Describe whether different time element flood vulnerability functions are used for personal residential building structures, manufactured homes, unit location for condo owners and apartment renters, and various building classes. - 6.
-Describe similarities and differences in how personal residential time element flood vulnerability functions are developed and applied for coastal and inland flooding. - 7.
-Describe whether and how personal residential structure classification and characteristics, and flood characteristics, are incorporated into the personal residential time element flood vulnerability functions. - 8.
+Describe whether different time element flood vulnerability functions are used for personal residential building structures, manufactured homes, unit location for condo owners and apartment renters, and various building classes. - 6.8.Describe similarities and differences in how personal residential time element flood vulnerability functions are developed and applied for coastal and inland flooding. - 7.9.
+Describe whether and how personal residential structure building classification and characteristics, and flood characteristics, are incorporated into the personal residential time element flood vulnerability functions. - 8.10.
 Describe whether and how personal residential time element flood vulnerability functions take into consideration the damage to local and regional infrastructure, or personal residential time element vulnerability resulting from a governmental mandate associated with flood events (e.g., evacuation and re-entry mandates). - 9.
 Describe the assumptions, data, methods, and processes used to develop personal residential time element flood vulnerability functions when: - a. personal residential construction types are unknown, or - b. one or more primary building characteristics are unknown, or - c. building input characteristics are conflicting.